Back

 about the author

-Data breaches continue to dominate headlines around the world.
+When it comes to the consequences of data breach, the repercussions are far-reaching and deeply impactful.
+These breaches have evolved from mere cyber security issues to instigators of financial losses, reputational damage, legal troubles, regulatory fines, and a profound erosion of consumer trust.
 Despite a greater emphasis being placed on data security, hackers are continually finding new ways to circumvent defences to gain access to valuable corporate data and credentials.

 Whether it’s through sophisticated social engineering techniques, ransomware, malware or third party supply chain cyber attacks, hackers are trying every available tactic to infiltrate, expose and profit from this sensitive information.